j-fu/marginalia/julia/julia-workflow.md

 ```

-##  Revise.jl
+## Use Revise.jl to reload modified code

 In the previous examples, re-loading the code after modifications required to re-run the include statement.
-The package
-[Revise.jl](https://github.com/timholy/Revise.jl) adds a command `includet` which triggers automatic recompilation of modified code if the source code of the script file and of packages  used therein changes.
+The package [Revise.jl](https://github.com/timholy/Revise.jl) exports a function `includet` which triggers automatic recompilation  if the source code of the script file or of packages used therein has been modified.

 In order to set this up, place the following into the Julia startup file `.julia/config/startup.jl` in your home directory: